-Search engine optimisation (SEO) helps improve the performance of your website in search engines, making it more likely that people will find and visit your website.
+Search engine optimisation (SEO) helps improve the performance of your website in search engines like Google, making it more likely that people will find and visit your website.

 Effective search optimisation needs a clear focus on which search terms you want to target.
 You need to optimise your website for these search terms, and look at ways to encourage other websites to link to yours.